servalproject/batphone/doc/Build-for-Release.md

 These instructions assume the reader is proficient in the Unix command-line shell and has general experience with setting up and using software development environments.

+These instructions assume that the reader has already performed a successful [debug build][].

 Private keys
 ------------